dantasse/ssuiweb2014/p2/project2.md

 - container-test.js: Keep all of the test files
 - README.txt

-The project is due Wednesday, October 1, 2013 at 8:00 pm.
+The project is due Wednesday, October 1, 2014 at 8:00 pm.
 You should turn in your assignment via Blackboard, attaching a zip file with the contents below.
 Please write a README.txt file which mentions any online sources you used to help with the project, as well as any notes about your programs (i.e. if you couldn’t get a particular part of the project to work).
 Name the file `lastname_firstname_P#.zip`.
 For example: `tasse_dan_p2.zip`

 ###Grading
 Your assignment will be graded as follows:

 - Turn in is correct, code has no syntax errors: 5 pts
-- Correct implementation of classes related to container: 15 pts
+- Correct implementation of classes related to container: 10 pts
 - Aesthetics of your doodle: 5 pts
-- Use of inheritance, elegance of code: 10 pts
+- Use of inheritance: 5 pts
 - Correct implementation of non-container classes: 15 pts
+- Formatting, comments and coding style: 5 pts
 - Bells and whistles: 5 – 10 pts
-- Formatting, comments and coding style: 5 pts